JavaScript is required

 This show is perfect if you're just starting to learn Korean.
 The dialogue is straightforward, the characters speak clearly, and the webtoon-style animation segments actually help reinforce what's being said.
 The story follows an office worker's daily life, so you get tons of practical vocabulary for everyday situations.

 The best part?
 Yumi's Cells uses mostly polite conversational speech, which is exactly what you need as a beginner.
 You'll hear a lot of 요 (yo) endings, which are the standard polite form you should master first.
-Season 3 came out on Netflix in 2026, so there's plenty of content to work through.
+Season 3 will come out on Netflix in 2026, so there's plenty of content to work through.

 The pacing is slower than typical K-dramas, giving you more time to process what you're hearing.
 I'd recommend watching each episode twice: once with English subtitle for comprehension, then again with korean subtitles to focus on the language.